rebecapartenos/About-me/Me-and-myself.md

-- 👋 Hi, I’m @rebecapartenos #my real name is Rebeca Rosa rsrs
+- 👋 Hi, I’m @rebecapartenos #my real name is Rebeca Rosa 😆
 - 👀 I’m interested in web development, software engineering and phyton #but I like to learn a lot of new things
+- 👩‍🎓 I'm eletrotechnology technician
+- 🗣️ I speak english and spanish.
+My native tongue is portuguese.
+I'm learning japanese. #Yeah, I love study other languages
 - 🌱 I’m currently studing computer engineering #I have a long journey ahead
 - 💞️ I love books and greek mithology.
 I like care of animals and painting. #My favorite greek gooddess is Athena, how you can see in my name
 - 📫 You can reach me through my email adress, rehdomingos123@gmail.com #Please contact me :)